 Matt: Any further thoughts or insights, anything you want to share, anything exciting coming down the pipeline for you, for the company, or for the user group?

 Jeff: I would say any company that wants to get involved in our High Tech Connect meetup, we’re going to try to do this monthly and introduce members of the technology community with all the various companies in the Tampa Bay area and such.
 So, if anyone wants to hear what we’re all about, I encourage you to reach out to me or any of our other organizers.
 Let’s all work together, and make this a tighter-knit technology community.

 Whether you are an avid user of Amazon Web Services today, or you just want to find out more about the advantages of using AWS, the Tampa Bay AWS User Group welcomes you to join a passionate group of enthusiasts who want to exchange ideas, thoughts, best practices and questions in a comfortable setting where everyone is welcome.

 They are passionate about AWS and the cloud.
 The primary intent of this group is education – not sales.
 All presentations will be educational in scope.
 That said, the AWS ecosystem includes many roles – technical users, service providers, staffing, training and others.
 All are encouraged to participate and contribute!

 The goal of the Tampa Bay Microsoft Azure User Group is to provide a community-based organization to build our collective knowledge of the benefits of Azure and also provide networking opportunities with like-minded individuals and organizations.
 All are invited to attend: end user companies, MSPs, staffing agencies, or anyone else that would like to learn more about Microsoft Azure and the cloud.

-Instead of just having sessions on technical deep dives, the group has a strong focus on successful case studies, so attendees will not only learn about the technical aspects of Azure, but also how local companies are leveraging Azure for competitive advantage.
+Instead of just having sessions on technical deep dives, the group has a strong focus on successful case studies.
+Attendees will not only learn about the technical aspects of Azure, but also how local companies leverage Azure for competitive advantage.

 About High Tech Connect Group: